Culmination Of 18 Months Of Van Life In Mexico

 Auto Hotels

 Auto hotels are usually drive-in hotels located on the outskirts of Mexican cities.
-These auto hotels are a great,clean, and affordable option if you are only passing through town and need a safe play to park overnight in a gated lot.
+These auto hotels are a great, clean, and affordable option if you only pass through town and need a safe play to park overnight in a gated lot.

 Gas Stations